 Classic & Cozy Halloween Apartment

-Fortunately, there are some cheap and easy DIY Halloween decorations that not only make for a fun Thursday night project with friends, but will look glam enough to display throughout the weekend.
+On a budget?
+Us, too.
+Fortunately, there are some cheap and easy DIY Halloween decorations that not only make for a fun Thursday night project with friends but will look glam enough to display throughout spooky season.

 via Make and Tell